MicrosoftDocs/windows-ai-docs/docs/studio-effects/index.md

 - Turn effects on or off as-needed
 - Access any available metadata

-Effects are applied at the hardware level for the camera (or microphone), so once an effect is turned on in the Camera Settings, it is on by default for any app using the camera, even if the app doesn’t know about the effect.
+Effects are applied at the hardware level for the camera (or microphone), so once an effect is turned on in the Windows Studio Effects, it is on by default for any app using the camera, even if the app doesn’t know about the effect.

 Learn more about the details of how this works in [Windows Studio Effects Architecture](#windows-studio-effects-architecture).